Working with Requests

 Mercury detects it automatically thanks to live file watching.

-The .http File Format
+The .json File Format

-Every .http file follows this structure:
+Every .json file follows this structure:

 METHOD URL